kypertirost/MERN-Learn/README.md

     2. Need to replace `component` to `element` with appropriate content changes.
     3. Need to split multiple paths into different `Route`.
     4. Need to delete all `exact` option.

+4. When writing the front-end function, it constantly throws `_services_restaurant_js__WEBPACK_IMPORTED_MODULE_1__.default.getCuisines is not a function` and similiar for `getAll` functions.

+    **Solution**: For the methods in `RestaurantDataService`, they are all instance method which requires initilize the object to operates.
+I couldn't believe I made this mistake and debuging it for almost an hour!
+It doesn't need to create such object but make all methods static make best sense for me.

+5. In `react-dom-route` v6 model, `props.history` is `undefined` so cannot use this to redirect to the last page.

+    **Solution**: Again, follow the [documentation](https://reactrouter.com/docs/en/v6/upgrading/v5). `useHistory` is replaced with `useNavigate` instead.
+Not passing through props but call this function to `navigate(<path>)` to desired location.

+6. For editing reviews, function uses `state` variable to store the current review information.
+But `props` or `location` no longer use that since we don't call render function in the `App.js` as using `element` option.

+    **Solution**: Create another handler and pass the review id to the uri to get the necessary information.
+This is not an optimal fix.
+But with limited knowledge of v6 `react-dom-router`, it is the appropriate temp fix.